3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 | WhitelistPlatforms | Optional | If specified, gives a list of platforms which this module will be compiled for.
 If not specified, the module will be compiled for all platforms. |
 | BlacklistPlatforms | Optional | If specified, gives a list of platforms which this this module will not be compiled for.
 If not specified, the module will be compiled for all platforms. |

+#### Plugin Code

+The process for developing our plugin in Unreal will be very similar to the process in Unity, because we will be linking a DLL from within the plugin to provide the necessary functions to access hardware and do the computation algorithms.
+To start the process, every plugin will start with the following two steps:

+1. Duplicate the template plugin folder structure given by Unreal.
+2. Modify the Plugin and Module Descriptors to match the new plugin.

+#### DLL Import
+With a blank plugin set up, it is pertinent to note the means by which one loads a DLL into the plugin.
+You will need a minimum of three things:

+1. The DLL itself
+2. The .h header file that declares all the functions of the DLL that you can call
+3. The .lib file or import library which contains address of the header file functions in the DLL

+Once those files are collected and placed in the project, once has to follow the next three steps to use the functions in the DLL:

+1. In the build.cs, add the following lines:

+    `PublicDelayLoadDLLs.Add("FreeImage.dll");`
+    `PublicAdditionalLibraries.Add(Path.Combine(FreeImageDirectory, "FreeImage.lib"));`

+2. In the main cpp file for the plugin, add the following:

+    `DLLHandle = FPlatformProcess::GetDllHandle(*Path);`

+After all that, just include the header in any file in the plugin and call any of the DLL functions.

 # Detailed Design